Do you read me?

 even as she shares her abundance with the hungry.

-She lays her hopes aside carefully,
+She lays her hopes aside with care,

 nourished, protected, safe.
 But as they lay there